Does angioplasty work?

-Agrees Dr. Tom Rifai, MD, FACP, Regional Medical Director of Metabolic Health & Weight Management at Henry Ford Health System in Michigan, and member of the Pritikin Scientific Advisory Board: “The only real answer for these type of ‘waiting to rupture’ plaques is to calm them down with TLC, therapeutic lifestyle changes, though if you were thinking “tender loving care” – well, that too –plus appropriate medical therapy, including daily low-dose aspirin and statins.
+Agrees Dr. Tom Rifai, MD, FACP, Regional Medical Director of Metabolic Health & Weight Management at Henry Ford Health System in Michigan, and member of the Pritikin Scientific Advisory Board: “The only real answer for these types of ‘waiting to rupture’ plaques is to calm them down with TLC, or therapeutic lifestyle changes, though if you were thinking “tender loving care” – well, that too –plus appropriate medical therapy, including daily low-dose aspirin and statins.

 “And, of course, therapeutic lifestyle changes have no side effects other than feeling great.”